yuanjames/yuanjames.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Two papers are accepeted by EMNLP 2025.
+- Two papers are accepeted by EMNLP 2025.

-One paper is accepeted by SIGGRAPH Asia 2025.
+- One paper is accepeted by SIGGRAPH Asia 2025.
+- One paper is accepeted by Transactions on Machine Learning Research.